MSobocki/PDFtoCSV/README.md

 Scritp ignores all non .PDF files inside the pdf folder

 ######## pyinstaller --onefile issues ###########

-There are issues compoling the script using pyinsteller - missing tabula-version-jar-with-dependencies.jar file.
+There are issues compiling the script using pyinstaller - missing tabula-version-jar-with-dependencies.jar file.

-Wrokaround is to use line as bellow:
+Workaround is to use line as bellow:

-#pyinstaller --onefile --add-binary "/PATH/TO/FILE/tabula-1.0.5-jar-with-dependencies.jar:./tabula/" main.py
+pyinstaller --onefile --add-binary "/PATH/TO/FILE/tabula-1.0.5-jar-with-dependencies.jar:./tabula/" FILE_NAME.py

+IMPORTANT!!!!
-IMPORTANT!!!! between in place '(...).jar:./tabula/' the ':' is used for UNIX based system (macOS, linux), use ';' if you are going to compail it on Windows
+between '(...).jar:./tabula/' the ':' is used for UNIX based system (macOS, linux), use ';' if you are going to compile it on Windows